 People at risk for diseases of the veins are more likely to develop venous leg ulcers.
 Some of the more common risk factors for venous diseases include a history of blood clots such as deep vein thrombosis (DVT), obesity, traumatic injuries, family history, sedentary life style, occupations that involve prolonged sitting and standing, severe illnesses, medications and pregnancy.

 Venous diseases affect people as young as their teens as well as those in their senior years.
 Sometimes, leg ulcers develop in younger people as a result of a spider vein or traumatic injury.
 Because they are young, the possibility of venous disease is overlooked.
 Unfortunately, decades of misdiagnosis and mismanagement generally follow unless these patients are fortunate enough to be seen by a skilled vein specialist.
-We encourage anyone with a leg ulcer or symptoms of venous disease to be evaluated in our office during a free screening exam.
+We encourage anyone with a leg ulcer or symptoms of venous disease to be evaluated in our office by scheduling a screening exam.

 Varicose veins are signs of venous stasis that are commonly found in leg ulcer patients.
 Very large, prominent varicose veins are generally caused by a problem in the large and small saphenous vein systems.
 Venous leg ulcers are generally caused by a problem in the perforator vein system that connects the superficial and deeper veins.
 Usually, patients with severe venous disease have problems in their saphenous and perforator systems.
 Both varicose veins and leg ulcers can be effectively treated through simple needle stick out-patient vascular surgery procedures.
 Although the procedures to treat the leg ulcer may not directly remove varicose veins, additional procedures will effectively eliminate both problems.